Brightleaf Amateur Radio Club.

 Now in person and live links with Zoom

 During the Covid-19 pandemic, in person meetings were suspended and replaced by on-line meetings on Zoom. https://zoom.us.
-General membership meetings are now in person at the Oakwood School on the second Tuesday of the month at 7pm.
-Board meetings are on the last Tuesday of the month at 7pm.
+General membership meetings are now in person and on zoom at the Shepherd Memorial Library in Greenville on the second Tuesday of the month at 6:30pm.
+Board meetings are on zoom on the last Tuesday of the month at 7pm.

 This organization is run with volunteers and is a 501(c)(3) non profit accepting donations.
 Please keep the club doing it’s mission by donating what you can, thank you.